From Hollywood to Detroit, pandemic-tired companies cautious about Omicron - ExBulletin

 In the United States, auto factories were closed for two months last year.
 Even after automakers restarted operations, they cut their production schedules due to semiconductor chip shortages and other supply chain constraints.
 Automakers said it was too early to predict Omicron’s impact.

-General Motors Co (GM.N), America’s largest automaker, said it was monitoring closely and that its COVID-19 safety protocols remain in place at its factories.
+General Motors Co, America’s largest automaker, has said it is monitoring closely and that its COVID-19 safety protocols remain in place at its factories.

 “We continue to strongly encourage our employees to get vaccinated given the wide availability of safe and highly effective vaccines,” GM spokeswoman Maria Raynal said in an email.
 “We will continue to review and adjust our protocols as new information regarding this variant becomes available.”